LLNL/lbann/docs/running_lbann.rst

 + Callback: Function that is performed at various points during an experiment.
 Callbacks are helpful for reporting, debugging, and performing advanced training techniques.

+  - This is the natural home for experimental training techniques.

+  - A common use-case is to export values with the "dump outputs" callback so that the user can perform data post-processing or visualization.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Data readers